Using separable non-negative matrix factorization techniques for the analysis of time-resolved Raman spectra: Numerical study with synthetic data

 \section{Numerical study with synthetic data}

 In this section we illustrate the effectiveness of our method using a sequence of artificial first-order reactions involving five species.
 We first describe the model reactions and the component spectra of the involved species (``fingerprints'') in Section~\ref{sec:synthetic_reaction}.
 The results in Section~\ref{sec:noiseless} show that in the low-interference, noiseless regime, both the kinetics and species fingerprints are perfectly recovered.
-Then, in Section~\ref{sec:move_bands}, we study numerically the effect of increasing interference among the species.
-Finally, in Section~\ref{sec:noisebench}, we also add measurement noise to the data and study the recovery quality.
+Then, in Section~\ref{sec:move_bands}, we study numerically the effect of increasing interference among the species, and in Section~\ref{sec:noisebench} we also add measurement noise to the data and study the recovery quality.
+Finally in Section~\ref{sec:err_comp}, we address the question of determining the correct number of species.